cambDI/camb/README.md

 --- End Digital Ocean R Studio Server Method ---

---- Original installation instructions (may be prone to not working as dependencies have changed) --- camb can be installed the by typing: library(devtools); install_github("cambDI/camb/camb")
+--- Original installation instructions (may be prone to errors as dependencies have changed) ---

+camb can be installed the by typing: library(devtools); install_github("cambDI/camb/camb")

 Additionally, one can download the zip file and type in the command line (after unzipping the file): R CMD install camb